China leaders convene for key economic meeting: Xinhua

-BEIJING China's top leaders have started an annual meeting to map out economic and reform plans for 2017, state media reported on Wednesday.
+BEIJING (Reuters) - China's top leaders have started an annual meeting to map out economic and reform plans for 2017, state media reported on Wednesday.

 The annual Central Economic Work Conference is keenly watched by investors for clues on policy priorities and key economic targets for the year ahead.